HobnobMancer/cazy_webscraper/docs/genbank.rst

 ``--retries``, ``-r`` - Define the number of times to retry making a connection to CAZy if the connection should fail.
 Default: 10.

 ``--seq_dict``, - Path to a JSON file, keyed by GenBank accessions and valued by protein sequence.
 This file is created as part of the cache, after all protein sequences are retrieved from GenBank.
+This skips the retrieval of the protein sequences from GenBank.

 ``--seq_update`` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
 Default is false, the protein sequence is **not** overwritten and updated.